Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

 Protect yourself from scammers posing as course providers, and ensure legitimacy by checking with OSHA-approved trainers or OTI Education Centers.

-Understanding OSHA 30 Certification Details
+Understanding OSHA 30 Course Details

 The OSHA 30 course tees up workers and supervisors with practical safety knowledge.
 Upon successful completion, participants are issued an official OSHA DOL card, more popularly referred to as the OSHA 30 card.
-This card does verify completion of your training, but it does not serve as an OSHA certification.
+This card does verify completion of your training, but it does not serve as an OSHA course.

 It demonstrates your understanding, but it doesn’t fulfill OSHA’s HAZWOPER requirement.
 For students taking Maritime courses, course cards expire after five years, with replacements based on this period.
 OSHA cards never expire federally, meaning they hold lasting value.